lennihein/cpu-emulator/doc/02_background.md

 # Background {#sec:background}
 \marginpar{Felix Betke}
 This chapter briefly covers the theoretical background needed to use the presented emulator and continue its development.
 The reader is assumed to have an understanding of elementary CPU concepts, such as pipelining and caching.
+Firstly, \ref{sec:background-cpu} introduces the three main components of a CPU and sections \ref{sec:background-out-of-order-execution} and \ref{sec:background-speculative-execution} explain the optimization techniques out-of-order and speculative execution, respectively.
+Lastly, \ref{sec:meltdown-and-spectre} gives a short overview of the Meltdown and Spectre vulnerabilities relevant for the emulator and presents some mitigations.

 ## CPU {#sec:background-cpu}
 \marginpar{Felix Betke}